 Exercising, eating right, and losing weight are great ways to combat the symptoms of your sleep apnea, especially if you’re already overweight.
 People who aren’t overweight and who have sleep apnea may find themselves gaining weight, which can make their symptoms worse and cause a range of health problems.

-If you have a diagnosis of sleep apnea, we have treatment options--including same day treatment and oral appliance therapy--to help you get the restful sleep you need to be happy and healthy.
-Give us a call at 760-666-6554 or visit us at our Encinitas or Vista sleep apnea treatment locations.
+If you have a diagnosis of sleep apnea, we have treatment options -- including same day treatment and oral appliance therapy -- to help you get the restful sleep you need to be happy and healthy.
+Give us a call at 760-666-6554 at our Vista location.
+Dr. Henninger is waiting to start your journey with you.